MetriqOrg/go/services/horizon/internal/docs/reference/endpoints/path-finding.md

 **Note**: This endpoint will be deprecated, use [/path/strict-receive](./path-finding-strict-receive.md) instead.
 There are no differences between both endpoints, `/paths` is an alias for `/path/strict-receive`.

-The Stellar Network allows payments to be made across assets through _path payments_.
+The Lantah Network allows payments to be made across assets through _path payments_.
 A path payment specifies a series of assets to route a payment through, from source asset (the asset debited from the payer) to destination asset (the asset credited to the payee).